prio-data/views_pipeline/ensembles/white_mustang/README.md

-# White Snow Model
+# White Mustang Model
 ## Overview
-This folder contains code for White Snow model, an ensemble machine learning model designed for predicting fatalities.
+This folder contains code for White Mustang model, an ensemble machine learning model designed for predicting fatalities.

 The model utilizes **latest** Lavender Haze (Hurdle Model LGBMClassifier+LGBMRegressor) and **latest** Blank Space (Hurdle Model LGBMClassifier+LGBMRegressor) for its predictions and is on pgm level of analysis.